techgnosis/tanzu-gitops/README.md

 ## TODO
-* Combine spring-petclinic and product-api into the same cluster.
+* Combine spring-petclinic and product-api into the same cluster called `diy`.
 Use some RBAC to make it work.
 Apply it with TMC.
 * Add a pipeline to get test-app into TAS
 * Learn how to use NSX-T so I don't have to set my ingress controller to `hostNetwork: true` in order to use port 443
-* How do you provide a username and password to `tkgi get-credentials` for use with Concourse?
+* When using OIDC for K8s auth, how do you provide a username and password to `tkgi get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.